warpstreamlabs/bento/website/docs/configuration/unit_testing.md

         - json_equals: {"Cities": "Bellevue, Olympia, Seattle"}
 ```

-And execute this test the same way we execute other Benthos tests (`benthos test ./dir/cities_test.yaml`, `benthos test ./dir/...`, etc).
+And execute this test the same way we execute other Bento tests (`bento test ./dir/cities_test.yaml`, `bento test ./dir/...`, etc).

 ### Fragmented Tests

 Sometimes the number of tests you need to define in order to cover a config file is so vast that it's necessary to split them across multiple test definition files.
-This is possible but Benthos still requires a way to detect the configuration file being targeted by these fragmented test definition files.
+This is possible but Bento still requires a way to detect the configuration file being targeted by these fragmented test definition files.
 In order to do this we must prefix our `target_processors` field with the path of the target relative to the definition file.

 The syntax of `target_processors` in this case is a full [JSON Pointer][json-pointer] that should look something like `target.yaml#/pipeline/processors`.
 For example, if we saved our test definition above in an arbitrary location like `./tests/first.yaml` and wanted to target our original `foo.yaml` config file, we could do that with the following: